pBread/conversation-relay-echo-back/README.md

 # Conversation Relay Echo Back

 This application is a simple echo-back server for Twilio Conversation Relay.
 Whatever you say during a call is transcribed, forwarded directly to a TTS service, and then spoken back to you.
+The delay between when you stop speaking and when you hear the echoed response is the **turn-gap** latency.

 Why is this useful?
 Because it lets you measure the end-to-end latency of a real voice agent pipeline.
 When you speak, your audio travels through: